eloitanguy/wikidiver/README.md

 This execution takes about a minute, and the two files weigh 31 kB and 6.9 MB.

+#### Obtaining entity and relation types

+In order to filter triplet possibilities, we need to store the types of each entity and the possible types of the arguments of each relation.
+This is done with:

+    python dataset_setups.py --entity-types
+    python dataset_setups.py --relation-types

 ## V1: Comparing sentences

 We compare a query sentence with a list of generated sentence of the form "entity 1" "verb" "entity 2"